pierpaolodimarzo/INTEL-NUC10i5FNH/README.md

 # LAST UPDATE 0.6.9 OC - EFI 🔝 WORK STABLE!

-NOW YOU CAN UPDATE ON MAC OS 11.3.1
+NOW YOU CAN UPDATE ON MAC OS 11.4 - FULL SUPPORT!

 # Follow me with the stars if you like my EFI ❤️